 A business glossary helps to solve these problems by creating a common vocabulary across an entire organization. it additionally ensures the consistency of these terms by synthesizing all of the information of the organization's data assets through an array of data dictionaries. it then rearranges into a more understandable and straightforward format.

 To create a useful business glossary, organizations should choose a data governance tool that can connect data quality, data lineage, and data definitions.

-Usually, we depict lineage in graphical format, so any person with data acumen can easily understand.
+How does it help?:Usually, we depict lineage in a graphical format, so any person with data acumen can easily understand it.

 The solution should not only show the lineage graphically but should be able to build the lineage automatically.
 Creating the data lineage manually is still a time-consuming process.
 Some of the techniques used to build automatically are: